flexiblepower/fpai-documentation/RunningExamples.md

-# Running the FPAI examples
+# Running the EF-Pi examples
 This section shows how to run the battery simulation, the battery manager and the dummy energy app.
 The following steps need to be performed.

 Open the <i>demo.bndrun</i> file in the <i>cnf</i> project.